 As a maintenance best practice, Remsoft advocate that Woodstock models be reviewed periodically.
-The periodicity varies depending on a model’s purpose, scope, and frequency of use – for example, a five-year review cycle is likely appropriate for a strategic model that is run every few years but may be too long for an operational model run every month.
+The periodicity varies depending on a model’s purpose, scope, and frequency of use – for example, a five-year review cycle is likely appropriate for a strategic forest planning model that is run every few years but may be too long for an operational model run every month.

-Woodstock models are built at a point in time for a specific application using the latest technology and methods available at the time.
+Woodstock models are built at a point in time for a specific application using the latest forest technology and methods available at the time.
 Once deployed, models tend not to change routinely other than the data inputs, yet the modeling platform and modeling techniques are ever-changing and evolving.
 At Remsoft we see a broad spectrum of models and continuously investigate and discover ways to improve the efficiency and performance of the Woodstock optimization modeling platform.

 A key strength of Woodstock is that it allows users to freely formulate their models; this comes at the cost that a formulation may not be as efficient as it could be, which is assessed and identified when reviewing a model.
 Periodic reviews ensure that the model is always up-to-date and employs the latest syntax, formulations, techniques, and technologies and thus performs at its best.